Ethanol (Alcohol) Metabolism: Acute and Chronic Toxicities

 ATP + acetate + CoA ↔ AMP + PPi + acetyl-CoA

 Humans express cytosolic/nuclear and mitochondrial acetyl-CoA synthetases, encoded by the ACSS2 and ACSS1 genes, respectively.
 Expression of ACSS2 is under the control of SREBP-1c which is itself transcriptionally regulated by PGC-1α.
 Interestingly, mammalian AceCS are regulated by reversible acetylation catalyzed by the sirtuins, SIRT1 and SIRT3, and the activity of PGC-1α is also regulated by SIRT1 activity.
-Cytosolic ACSS2 is a target of cytoplasmic SIRT1 whereas, mitochondrial ACSS1 is a target of mitochondrial SIRT3.
+Cytosolic AceCS (encoded by the ACSS2 gene) is a target of cytoplasmic SIRT1 whereas, mitochondrial AceCS (encoded by the ACSS1 gene) is a target of mitochondrial SIRT3.

-The primary causes of fatty liver syndrome (hepatic steatosis), induced by excess alcohol consumption are the altered NADH/NAD+ levels that in turn inhibits gluconeogenesis, inhibits fatty acid oxidation and inhibits the activity of the TCA cycle (see below for details).
+The primary causes of fatty liver syndrome (hepatic steatosis) induced by excess alcohol consumption are the altered NADH/NAD+ levels that in turn inhibits gluconeogenesis, inhibits fatty acid oxidation, and inhibits the activity of the TCA cycle (see below for details).
 Each of these inhibited pathways results in the diversion of acetyl-CoA into de novo fatty acid synthesis.
 Ethanol has also been shown to activate SREBP-1c which results in the transcriptional activation of numerous genes involved in lipogenesis.
-However, given that large amounts of acetate are generated via ethanol metabolism in the liver, this can be a significant contributor to the overall pool of acetyl-CoA utilized as the precursor for fatty acid and cholesterol biosynthesis.
+Given that large amounts of acetate are generated via ethanol metabolism in the liver, this can be a significant contributor to the overall pool of acetyl-CoA utilized as the precursor for fatty acid and cholesterol biosynthesis.

 Enzymes of Ethanol Metabolism